Black Friday Sale: Extra 15% Off All Frames Use Code BF15

 What is my pupillary distance (PD) and do I need it before ordering?

 What is my pupillary distance (PD) and do I need it before orderingPupillary distance (PD) is the distance from the centre of one pupil to the centre the other (the pupil is the black spot in the middle of your eye).
 This measurement may not be on your prescription as your optician does not legally have to provide it but we do recommend that you ask your optician for your PD measurement.
 If they do supply it they may charge a small fee.
 It is not essential but will help us to make up your glasses.
+For prescriptions from +/-3.00D in the sphere or +/-1.50D in the cylinder will would recommend using an accurate PD to make your glasses.
+If you prescription matches or is higher than this and you enter "Average" as your PD we will contact you with regards to working out an accurate PD for your order using the instructions below to take your own PD.

 If you are not happy asking for your PD or if they refuse to give it you could take the measurement yourself:-